alisonludick/javascript-journey/index.md

 At the end of the first chapter, a challenge was set to write a program that calculated the total price of a cell phone plus accessories and to include tax in that calculation; and also bear in mind the limitation of your bank balance.

-The solution in the book is much better than mine, and I'd encourage to work through the book on your own to practice it; but here is my attempt at writing that program:
+The solution in the book is much better than mine, and I'd encourage you to work through the book on your own to practice it; but here is my attempt at writing that program:

 In the first 4 lines I declared the *variables* I needed in my program, namely:
-- *taxRate*,
+- *taxRate*
-- *phonePrice*,
+- *phonePrice*
-- *accessPrice*,
+- *accessPrice*
 - *bankBal*

 The following 2 lines I included after I wrote the program to see whether an increase in price would affect the message that was included with each condition.
 And it did!
+The increase in price/number of items made the total spend more than that of the bank balance, which incurred the message that there was not enough money.

 The program itself reads:
 >To calculate the total amount spent...